 Marie will read A DAY SO GRAY, and then talk about how we can all see so much more color and beauty everywhere.
 Her father, who is an artist, taught her at an early age to really look closely and notice just how many beautiful colors and textures surround us.
 A sky may be blue, but it can be many types of blue, and greens and pinks and purples too!
 Even a gray winter day can be full of color, if you look more closely.
 We’ll have some mindfulness fun, talk about how being present and really seeing around you can be calming, and we’ll look at what surprising colors some of the greatest artists found in a blue sky, a gray winter day, etc. Kids will be inspired to see their world in greater detail and to open their awareness from a limited and predictable palate of colors (as in those small pack of crayons) to that jumbo pack of crayons version of the world that truly surrounds us all!

 BE GREEN GREEN! (for K-2nd grade)

-Marie will read her book, talk about where ideas come from, and share how a book goes from idea into actual printed form.
+Marie will read her books GREEN GREEN, and A DAY SO GRAY, talk about how her love of nature helped her create these stories.
 She’ll demonstrate how a community garden transforms a neighborhood, and offer up facts about bees and butterflies, how they are in danger, and why that matters to us all.
 Students will brainstorm how they can be more GREEN GREEN and how they can help bees and butterflies too!
 Then Marie will inspire them to think of GREEN careers, and share other ways they can transform the landscape and the world — perhaps even by creating a community garden.
 Kids will come away knowing they can each make a huge difference in our planet’s future.